Funding Opportunity Number: SFOP0006738

 The Small Grants Program at U.S. Mission Uganda consists of two small-scale development funds.
 The goal of these funds is to assist and encourage communities in becoming self-reliant, improve basic socio-economic conditions, decrease the impact of the global AIDS pandemic, and create opportunities for a brighter future for orphans and vulnerable children.
-Click on the program you are interested in for more information.

 AMBASSADOR’S SPECIAL SELF-HELP FUND